 When the readability logic was enabled again, Pyramid automatically changed the foreground color to black:

 Access the Readability Drop-Down

-The Readability drop-down can be opened from the Component ribbon; click the drop down (red highlight below) and select the required level of readability:
+The Readability drop-down can be opened from the Design ribbon; click the drop down (red highlight below) and select the required level of readability:

 Normal: Pyramid will automatically determine foreground and background colors according to the default readability tolerance.

 Low: lower the readability tolerance.